overleaf/overleaf/services/web/README.md

 We gratefully acknowledge [Mark James](http://www.famfamfam.com/lab/icons/silk/) for releasing his Silk icon set under the Creative Commons Attribution 2.5 license.
-Some of these icons are used within ShareLaTeX inside the `public/img/silk` directory
+Some of these icons are used within ShareLaTeX inside the `public/img/silk` and `public/brand/icons` directories.

 #### IconShock icons